isralennon/MSAAI521/deliverables/Paper.md

 ![](Resources/BEV.png)

 **Rasterization Process:**

+To convert our 4D data per cloud point into a 3-channel pixel, we used the transformation defined below.

 For each point (x, y, z, intensity):
 1. Compute pixel coordinates: `pixel_x = (x - x_min) / resolution`